Does an Other Than Honorable Discharge Show Up in a Background Check?

 Individuals who approach a job application honestly and provide strong character references have a good chance of overcoming the OTH discharge.9

-There are some options for employment, including many retail positions like a Home Depot background check or Walmart background check, but in addition to these, there are tons of other careers that won’t be impacted by OTH discharge.
+There are some options for employment, including many retail positions like in Home Depot or Walmart, but in addition to these, there are tons of other careers that won’t be impacted by OTH discharge.

 References